Urdhva/ExcelToDB/README.md

+**Modules that take in csv type files and store them in databases.**
+Stores rows of csv type files that contain a certain website link (eg: facebook.com).
+Removes special characters in csv type files before storing them.

 Upcoming extensions:
 1. Store every key from the excel file to the database.
 (Added)
 2. Parse the username from the excel file and add it as a new column in the same excel file.
 (Added)